hassohamid/quizapp-webb24-exam/README.md

 I created a total of 3 Quiz Apps, I couldn't really reach the desired results I had in mind with the other two which I spent most time on.
 I am submitting this one just because it fits with all the needed criteria to pass this exam.

-I was struggling with the other two quiz apps, you can find one of them in my previous repo to see how farI got.
-I hope that I can go baxk in the future when I feel confident enought to overcome all the issues I stumbled upon.
+I was struggling with the other two quiz apps, you can find one of them in my previous repo to see how far I got.
+I hope that I can go back in the future when I feel confident enought to overcome all the issues I stumbled upon.

 ------------------------